Omr-pseudo/CryptoShare/README.md

 The smart contract is written in solidity.

 ## MetaMask
-MetaMask is used to send the transaction to the destination address and also the data to smart contract after paying the Gass fees :(
+MetaMask is used to send the transaction to the destination address and also the data to smart contract after paying the Gas fees :(

 ## Ethers JS
 Ethers Js library is used for generating the instance of our Contract that lives on the blockchain and interacting with it.